ARMmbed/lora-docs/docs/intro-to-lora.md

 <span class="tips">**Tip:** LORIOT has a 'Gateway Tap', which you can access from your gateway page.
 This allows you to see what messages are being picked up by the gateway - very useful when debugging.</span>

+### Automatically starting the LORIOT binary when the gateway starts

+#### Kerlink IoT station

+If you follow the installation steps in the LORIOT documentation, the binary will automatically start whenever the gateway boots.
+No additional steps required.

+#### Multitech Conduit

+1. Log in over SSH or via the serial port.
+1. Create a new file ``/etc/init.d/start-loriot.sh``.
+1. Edit this file (f.e. via `nano /etc/init.d/start-loriot.sh`) and add the following content:

+    ``cd /home/root/ && ./loriot_multitech_conduit_mCard_USB_1.0.1``

+    * If you extracted the LORIOT binary somewhere else, edit the path.
+    * It's important to `cd` into the folder first, otherwise LORIOT cannot find its certificate.

+1. Make the file executable: `chmod +x /etc/init.d/start-loriot.sh`.
+1. Link the script: `ln -s /etc/init.d/start-loriot.sh /etc/rc5.d/S99start-loriot.sh`.
+1. Now reboot the gateway and verify that the LORIOT binary is running (via `ps aux | grep loriot`).

+#### Raspberry Pi and IMST iC880A

+Follow the steps on [this page](http://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up) to start the LORIOT binary when the Raspberry Pi starts up.

 ## Building a device

 Now off to the interesting work: building a device that can send sensor data over the LoRa network.
 For example, you can create a simple motion sensor using a [PIR sensor](https://www.adafruit.com/products/189) (under 10 euros at your local hardware store, and 2 euros when ordering from China).
 Of course, you are free to hook up a different sensor.